If you would like your child to attend St Martin’s C of E Primary School please contact Devon County Council’s Admissions Team.

 If you would like further information, please contact us in school on 01404 515409 or Devon’s Admissions Service on 0345 155 1019.

 |Devon’s admissions policies:||http://www.devon.gov.uk/admissionarrangements|

 |Online applications in Devon:||www.devon.gov.uk/admissionsonline|

 Admissions to the Nursery

-Admissions to the Nursery have been delegated by the Governing Board to the Nursery Administrator and are managed under a separate policy.
+Admissions to the Nursery are managed by the Nursery Administrator under a separate policy.
 This policy must be read in conjunction to the Nursery Terms and Conditions document.
 These can be viewed by the links below: